-Enjoy at your own pace the dazzling Acropolis Museum with a skip-the-line e-ticket combined with a self-guided audio tour on your smartphone.
-Receive your e-ticket by email 1 day prior to your visit, download the digital self-guided audio tour on your smartphone and travel back in time to experience the glory of Classical Athens.
+Enjoy at your own pace the dazzling Acropolis Museum with a skip the line e-ticket combined with a self-guided audio tour on your smartphone.
+Download the digital self-guided audio tour on your smartphone and travel back in time to experience the glory of Classical Athens.
 Listening to a brilliantly tied narrative, you’ll experience the architectural wonders of the Golden Age of Athens and admire some of the finest examples of ancient Greek art.

 1. The CaryatidsThe Caryatids are definitely the Hollywood stars of the Acropolis.
 Thousands of men fell under their mystifying spell, including a man called Lord Elgin.